Shadowsith/qpicospeaker/README.md

 </div>

 ## License
-* Source code is licensed under MIT
+* Project is free software and licensed under GPLv3+
 * Logo and GIMP Project are public domain (CC0)